-- Materials and supplies ordered or purchased prior to July 1, but have not yet been reimbursed, regardless of when they were paid for. - Any time for services or hours worked prior to July 1, even if not paid until after June 30th to include salary, or benefits.
+- Materials and supplies ordered or purchased prior to July 1, that have not yet been reimbursed, regardless of when they were paid for. - Any expenses for salary, benefits, or services incurred prior to July 1, even if not paid until after June 30th.